 Who can participate?
-Scouts who are at least 13 years old by January 1 of the year attending.
+Scouts who are at least 14 years old by their arrival at camp.
 Participants must be able to pass the BSA Swimmer's Test in order to participate in the water activities.
 What kind of leadership do we need?
-Our program staff provides the primary adult leadership for Spade Ranch Adventure Groups during activity and travel; however, we encourage adults to participate (why should the kids have all the fun?).
+Our program staff provides the primary adult leadership for Spade Ranch Adventure Groups during activity and travel; however, we encourage adults to participate (why should the scouts have all the fun?).
 If your unit plans to register youth females, please also register an adult female to ensure we meet YPT Guidelines.
 How do we get to all of the activities?
 The Spade Ranch Staff will provide transportation to and from all activities in either buses or vans.
 Where will we stay?
-Participants will stay at Geronimo either with their own unit or in provisional sites dedicated to Spade Ranch Adventure.
-We will have one overnight outside of Geronimo.
+Participants will stay at Geronimo in a provisional site dedicated to Spade Ranch Adventure.
+The program will have an overnight trip so please bring a tent or "LNT" qualified hammocks with rainfly.
+Arrive at camp and go through the designated check in procedure with your unit.
+If you are registering without a unit, please go through the check-in process with your guardian.
+A member of the Spade Ranch Staff will be at check-in to greet you and provide more instructions for the day.
+Please keep a bathing suit accessible as all Spade Ranch participants will take the BSA Swimmer Test on Sunday.
+After settling in, participants will be given an overview of the week and participate in teambuilding initiative games.
 With whom will we participate?
-Participants will be combined into groups of 8 scouts and adult leaders.
+Participants will be combined into groups of 10-12 scouts and adult leaders.
 We may combine groups for some events.
 When possible, depending on size, we will group the participants from your unit together.
 What kind of special gear do I need?
 Spade Ranch Adventure provides certified, high-quality gear for all of its activities.
-However, each program requires specific personal gear (see page 2) that helps to ensure your safety and enjoyment of the program: (A small backpack with a waist strap will be helpful for carrying gear to and from programs).
+However, each program requires specific personal gear (see page 2) that helps to ensure your safety and enjoyment of the program: (A medium (20-40L) backpack with a waist strap will be helpful for carrying gear to and from programs).